stfc/PSyclone/doc/user_guide/profiling.rst

 Interface to Third Party Profiling Tools
 ----------------------------------------

-PSyclone comes with wrapper libraries to support usage of Dr Hook, dl_timer, NVTX (NVIDIA Tools Extension library), and a simple non-thread-safe timing library.
+PSyclone comes with wrapper libraries to support usage of Dr Hook, ``dl_timer``, NVTX (NVIDIA Tools Extension library), and a simple non-thread-safe timing library.
 Support for further profiling libraries will be added in the future.
 To compile the wrapper libraries, change into the directory ``lib/profiling`` of PSyclone and type ``make`` to compile all wrappers.
 If only some of the wrappers are required, you can either use ``make wrapper-name`` (e.g. ``make drhook``), or change into the corresponding directory and use ``make``.
-The corresponding README files contain additional parameters that can be set in order to find third party profiling tools.
+The corresponding ``README.md`` files contain additional parameters that can be set in order to find third party profiling tools.

+All profiling libraries are provided as part of a :ref:`PSyclone installation <getting-going-env-loc>` and their ``Makefile``s have configurable options for compiler flags and locations of dependencies (please refer to their specific ``README.md`` documentation).

 Below are short descriptions of each of the various wrapper libraries that come with PSyclone: